MerryJerry27/Dungeon-Slitherer-JMM/README.md

 Enemies move on their movement-trails

-A production tool of entity coord gatherer has been left in, which helped with the development.
+The production tool 'Entity Builder" has been left in, which helped with the development.